 YES.
 All our employees are insured and bondable.
 Our insurance also includes malpractice.
 As a non-profit organization we do have written policies and procedures on all employee-related issues.

 Do we keep track of our employees or have a back-up in case a caregiver can’t make it to work?

 YES.
 We have a system in place to assure each service is provided at the time requested.
 Policies and procedures explain to employees how to handle this kind of situation.

 Do we assign a supervisor (or other employee) to do follow-ups, checking the quality of care clients are receiving and to assure client satisfaction?

 YES.
 This is very important to us and we want to provide the best possible service.
 We want our clients to be happy with our services.
 We have high standards for the quality of care provided by Home to the End Society.
-We will have follow-up visits to oversee that these standards are being met, and that the Client is happy with the service.
+We will have follow-up visits and/or telephone conversations to oversee that these standards are being met, and that the Client is happy with the service.